Beachmere, Queensland: Education

-There is no secondary school in Beachmere with the nearest being in neighbouring Caboolture and Morayfield or in Bongaree on Bribie Island.
+There are no secondary schools in Beachmere.
+The nearest government secondary school is Caboolture State High School in neighbouring Caboolture to the west.

 Amenities

 The Moreton Bay City Council operates a mobile library service which visits Clayton Park on the corner of Biggs Avenue and Main Street.

 Beachmere Uniting Church is on the corner of Moreton Terrace and Second Avenue.

+Beachmere Bowls Club is at 5 Progress Avenue.

+There are two boat ramps with a floating walkway on Saint Smith Road on the north bank of the Caboolture River.
+It is managed by the Moreton Bay Regional Council.